-The head and body markings are standardized in "Agoutis and Selfs".
-The colours should be in line with the standard description for "Agoutis and Selfs".
+The head and body markings are standardized in "Agoutis, Solid agoutis, Argentes, Solid argentes, Brindles and Selfs".
+The colours should be in line with the standard description for "Agoutis, Solid agoutis, Argentes, Solid argentes, Brindles and Selfs".
 Due to the Roan gene the dark eyes may have a ruby tint.

 - little, much or uneven roaning

 - slightly roaned head, legs and/or feet

-- one white toe and/or toenail without any pigmentation
+- icultu - one white toe and/or toenail without any pigmentation